Acoustic neuroma is a rare noncancer tumor. It affects hearing and balance when the tumor presses on the nerves in the inner ear.

 There are 2 types of acoustic neuromas:

 Unilateral acoustic neuromas.
 This type affects only one ear.
-It is the most common type of acoustic neuroma.
+It's the most common type of acoustic neuroma.
 This tumor may develop at any age.
 It most often happens between ages 30 and 60.
 Acoustic neuroma may be the result of nerve damage caused by environmental factors.
 The only certain environmental risk factor is past radiation to the head.
 It's unclear if prolonged exposure to loud noises is a cause of acoustic neuromas.

 What causes acoustic neuroma?